 Olaf crossed the Irish Sea to land in the Hiberno-Norse controlled Ribble estuary.
 He moored most of his fleet where Martin Mere meets the Ribble estuary.
-He made camp at Walton-le-Dale, now a suburb of Preston south of the river.
-Owain's troops probably marched down to Walton-le-Dale from Strathclyde and Cumbria on Margary 70, bringing horses, livestock and grain.
-Constantine's army might have arrived by ship, or via Strathclyde and Cumbria by land, or some combination.
+He made camp at Walton-le-Dale, now a suburb of Preston, south of the river.
+Owain's troops marched down to Waltonle-Dale from Strathclyde and Cumbria on Margary 70, bringing horses, livestock and grain.
+Constantine's army might have arrived by ship, or via Strathclyde and Cumbria by land, or by some combination.

 Æthelstan marched his troops north from Mercia on Margary 70, crossing into Northumbria at Warrington.
-He planned an immediate attack on Olaf's camp at Walton-le-Dale but got spooked when he saw how ambush prone it was.
+He planned an immediate attack on Olaf's camp at Walton-le-Dale but got spooked as he drew near realising it was ambush prone.
 He retreated to Wigan to devise a plan of attack, dispatching his scouts and spies to gather intelligence.
+He camped on the hill where St Catharine's church now stands in Scholes, roughly 1km east of the river crossing.

-Olaf was worried about fighting in the open with a cavalry deficit, and that Æthelstan might retreat further to Wilderspool, dangerously close to his Mercian power base, so he tried a nocturnal surprise attack.
+Olaf was worried about fighting in the open with a cavalry deficit, and feared that Æthelstan might retreat further to Wilderspool, dangerously close to his Mercian power base.
+Olaf tried a nocturnal surprise attack.
 There was an initial clash with Æthelstan's river guard, which raised the alarm in the rest of his camp. Æthelstan's troops arrived from their main camp to overwhelm the invaders.
 Olaf initially fell back across the river and made a stand on the north riverbank.
-A classic shield wall battle ensued, Æthelstan's men coming out on top.
+A classic shield wall battle ensued. Æthelstan's men came out on top.